getyoti/yoti-joomla/Readme.md

         * [X] Nationality `nationality`

 ## Yoti Docker
-This is a Docker module for Joomla including Yoti plugin.
+This is a Docker module for Joomla including Yoti extension.

 ### Setup
 To try out our Docker module, clone this repos and run the following commands: